farazshaikh/d1/README.md

-# Proposal: D1 — The DeFi Execution Layer for Duplex
+# Proposal: D1 — The DeFi Execution Layer for Dplx

 ## 1. Vision